 Kid and Balance

-The character known simply as “Kid” in The Matrix Revolutions, particularly exemplifies the attribute of Netzach.
+The character known simply as “Kid” (played by Clayton Watson) in The Matrix Revolutions, particularly exemplifies the attribute of Netzach.
 On an interpersonal level, Netzach is what gives a person “the nerve” to go up to someone to introduce themselves, ask how they can help, give information, etc.

 Kid has no problem doing that.
 He’s going to be there when you need him, ready to jump into the fray.